The following terms are used in dCache.

 A sweeper is an activity located on a pool.
 It is responsible for deleting files on the pool that have been marked for removal.
-Files can be marked for removal because their corresponding namespace entry has been deleted or because the local file is a cache copy and more disk space is needed.
+Files can be marked for removal because their corresponding namespace entry has been deleted or because the local file is a cached replica and more disk space is needed.

 The pool manager determines the pool used for storing a file by calculating a cost value for each available pool.
 The pool with the lowest cost is used.
-The costs are calculated by the cost module as described in .
-The total cost is a linear combination of the I.e.,
+The costs are calculated by the cost module as described in the section called “Classic Partitions”.
+The total cost is a linear combination of the performance cost and the space cost.
+I.e.,